A generalization of Seifert geometry based on the Siegel upper half-space: Introduction

-Section \ref{sec:2} is an introduction to Seifert geometry with emphasis on the similarities between the Seifert geometry and our model, together with a subsection explaining our original motivation from volume of representations.
-The construction of our model is done in Section \ref{sec:3}: Subsections \ref{subsec:3.1}, \ref{subsec:3.2} and \ref{subsec:3.3} define the preliminary model $\spfrt\curvearrowright \fH_2\times \BR$ and prove the identification $\spfrt\curvearrowright \fH_2\times \BR\cong \spfrt\curvearrowright \spfrt/\sutwo$.
-Starting from Subsection \ref{subsec:3.4} we turn to the case for general $n$.
-Subsection \ref{subsec:3.4} performs the central extension obtaining our model $\CG\times_{Z(\CG)}\CH\CR/\CH \to \mathrm{Diff}(\CX)=\mathrm{Diff}(\Sptnrt/\Sun) $.
 Section \ref{sec:4} is devoted to the fibering structure and the induced exact sequence.
 As a consequence of the exact sequence, Subsection \ref{subsec:4.3} discusses $\CG\times_{Z(\CG)}\CH\CR/\CH$ as a topological group extension.
-The considered Seifert-like subgroups are defined in Subsection \ref{subsec:5.1}.
+The considered Siegel--Seifert subgroups are defined in Subsection \ref{subsec:5.1}.
 Work by Goetz on the product measure is summarized in Subsection \ref{subsec:5.2}, which is an essential tool in the proof of the volume formula in Subsection \ref{subsec:5.3}.

-Some further remarks concerning potential examples and computations are then given.
+In Section \ref{sec:6}, we provide examples of Siegel--Seifert subgroups by showing that for any cocompact torsion-free lattice $L$ in $\Psptnr$, the group $\Gamma=L^\uparrow$ arising from $L$ is Siegel--Seifert (Proposition \ref{prop:siegelseifertarisingfrom}).
+This is discussed in Subsection \ref{subsec:6.1}.
+Classification of (uniform) lattices in $\Sptnr$ up to (wide) commensurability, summarized by Audibert in \cite{splattices}, is briefly sketched in Subsection \ref{subsec:6.2}.

+In Section \ref{sec:7}, we exhibit structure of representation spaces and also results on the volume of representations associated to $\gxzghrh$, as corollaries to \cite{dlsw}.
+The main results of this section are Corollaries \ref{cor:oddeveneuler} and \ref{cor:oddevenrigid}.
+We begin with a brief introduction to volume of representations.
+The two cases, where $n$ is odd or even, are dealt with separately in Subsections \ref{subsec:7.3} and \ref{subsec:7.4}.
+In Subsection \ref{subsec:7.5}, we show in Proposition \ref{prop:seifertpropertyd} that any Siegel--Seifert manifold $\Gamma\backslash \mathcal{X}$ has Property D (Definition \ref{defn:propertyd}).

-\textbf{Acknowledgements. }The author thanks Prof. Yi Liu for proposing the problem and providing suggestions throughout the research, Prof. Wen-Wei Li for his inspiring slides on Euler--\Poincare measure, and Yaoping Xie for suggestions on the product measure.
+\textbf{Acknowledgments. }The author thanks Prof. Yi Liu for proposing the problem and providing suggestions throughout the research, Prof. Wen-Wei Li for his inspiring slides on Euler--\Poincare measure, and Yaoping Xie for suggestions on the product measure.
+The author thanks the anonymous referee for helpful suggestions.

+\textbf{Funding. }This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.